Bustleton, Philadelphia: Transportation

 Public transportation is provided by several SEPTA bus and regional rail routes, including bus routes 19, 58, 67, 88, and the West Trenton Line and Fox Chase Line regional rail lines in nearby communities.
 Major roads include Welsh Road, Verree Road, Red Lion Road (PA 63), Bustleton Avenue (PA 532), Grant Avenue, Krewstown Road, and the Roosevelt Boulevard (U.S. 1).
 Bustleton is home to two of the most dangerous intersections in the United States: Roosevelt Boulevard at Grant Avenue and at Red Lion Road.
 After decades of complaints due to the large numbers of accidents, these intersections became the first in Philadelphia to have cameras installed which record the license plates of vehicles entering the intersections after the traffic light has turned red.
 The program has since spread to many intersections throughout the city.

 It is bordered on the east by Northeast Philadelphia Airport, a municipal reliever airport that dates to World War II.

 Housing

-According to the 2000 US Census, there were 13,719 occupied housing units, 62 percent were owner-occupied and 38 percent were renter-occupied; the 423 vacant units were just 3 percent of all Bustleton-units, a vacancy rate one-third that of the US.
+According to the 2000 US Census, there were 13,719 occupied housing units, 62 percent were owner-occupied and 38 percent were renter-occupied; the 423 vacant units were just three percent of all Bustleton-units, a vacancy rate one-third that of the US.
 There were 7,209 single-family owner-occupied homes with a median value of $120,000, just $400 more than the median for the US as a whole.

 In 2007, newly constructed single homes were selling for between $350,000 and $500,000.
-Average existing home values are around $200,000 to $350,000 for single homes and $175,000 to $250,000 for twin homes.
+Average existing home values are approximately $200,000 to $350,000 for single homes and $175,000 to $250,000 for twin homes.
 There are no row homes in Bustleton, though there are several dozen apartment complexes and condominiums, and a significant number of the homes are side-by-side duplexes, often referred to by locals as "twins".